a-araari/Video-Sharing-Project/README.md

 ## About this project :
   Simple ***CRUD***(stands for Create, Retrieve, Update, Delete) project with authentication system (see [django auth](https://docs.djangoproject.com/en/3.0/topics/auth/default/))and search filter.
-  Simply a user should register then login. he will get tutorials posted by other users on the home page, he can view A user can :
+  Simply, a user should register then login. he will views tutorials posted by other users at the home page.
+  A user can :
     - Create new Tutorial
     - Update a Tutorial